NikolayLysak/TestRedditApp/README.md

 >
 > ### _**Run tests**_:
 > #### _**Start Appium server**_:
-> 1. You can start the server from the list of installed programs
+> You can start the server from the list of installed programs
 >   - run the program «Appium"
 >   - press the "startServer" button
-> 2. Alternative startup option
->     - Open a terminal or command line
->     - run a console command:
->     ~~~
->     appium -a 127.0.0.1 -p 4723 -pa wd/hub
->     ~~~
+>
 > #### _**Do not close server window until the test is finished**_
 >
 > ### _**To run the tests, please use the console command below:**_